Arctic Ground Squirrel - Spermophilus parryii

 Behavior

 Arctic ground squirrels live in colonies of hundreds of squirrels.
-The colony will have a couple of dominant males that control the territory.
+Each colony has a couple of dominant males that control the territory.
 Arctic ground squirrels are usually active between four in the afternoon and nine or ten at night.
-On rainy and cloudy days, they will stay in their burrows.
+On rainy and cloudy days, they stay in their burrows.

-A Arctic ground squirrel colony is made up of burrows that are dug about three feet under the ground.
+An Arctic ground squirrel colony is made up of burrows that are dug about three feet under the ground.
 The burrows are connected with a series of tunnels.
-Grizzly bears often dig a whole system of burrows up to catch the squirrels.
+Brown bears often dig up a whole system of burrows up to just to catch the squirrels!

 Arctic ground squirrels are very vocal.
-In fact they are called "sik-sik" by the Inupiat Eskimos in Alaska because of the sounds they make!
+In fact, they are called "tsik-tsik" by the Inupiat Eskimos in Alaska because of the sounds they make!